-We have audited the accompanying consolidated balance sheets of Safe Bulkers, Inc. and its subsidiaries (the "Company") as of December 31, 2008 and 2009, and the related combined and consolidated statements of income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2009.
-The combined and consolidated financial statements include the operations of the Additional Companies defined in Note 1 to the accompanying financial statements.
-These Additional Companies were under common ownership and management.
+We have audited the accompanying consolidated balance sheets of Safe Bulkers, Inc. and subsidiaries (the "Company") as of December 31, 2009 and 2010, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2010.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.